Today’s missing 1992 Topps card is #978 Sweet Swingin’ Tony Gwynn.

 On these cards, I have written a blurb on the back about the player(s) on the front of the card and how they hope they will lead them to the playoffs.
 Expect to see more of these cards towards the end of the set.

 In other news, I have finished the 1995 Topps main set.
 The page still looks like a mess.
 Let me explain.
 I chose to include replacement players in the main part of the 1995 Topps set.
 While the pictures of the completed 1995 set are up, I still have the checklist of all of the replacement players, as well as the ‘95 Traded checklist.
 When the Traded set is completed, I will probably still have the replacement player checklist up on the page as well as the completed cards.
 With so many replacement guys needing photoshop jobs, it is going to be a bear to complete the set, and with other sets being a priority, the checklist will probably remain on the page for a number of years.
 I may try to do 1 or 2 replacement cards every time I work on customs, and maybe that will help get the checklist finished.
-With that said, here is the 1995 Topps page where you can view the completed regular set (minus the replacement players).
+With that said,

 Thanks for checking out my latest post.